 “It is very rewarding to feel, time and time again, that you are pursuing what you love and exactly where you are meant to be.”

 This was the last line for one of my assignments this past semester.
 I had to write an analysis about my experience of shadowing an ESL classroom.
-I had reached out and was welcomed by Keystone Opportunity Council to shadow their Adult Beginner class on Tuesdays and Thursdays.
+I had reached out and was welcomed by Keystone Opportunity Center to shadow their Adult Beginner class on Tuesdays and Thursdays.
 Despite the fact that it was after a long day at work, and despite the fact that I would often have a few hours of schoolwork awaiting me when I returned home, I always left that class feeling energized and inspired.
 I felt lighter, somehow.
 Content.
 This is where I’m supposed to be.

 My journey of working with English Language Learners started almost ten years ago, in 2012.
 I was a first semester freshman in college and stumbled across a flyer searching for volunteers for their “Language Buddies” program.

 I grew up in a small town outside of Pittsburgh, PA.
 I had gone to school with a overwhelming majority of kids who all looked like me, sounded like me, ate like me, dressed like me, and – up until that point – thought like me.
 Thankfully, I realized early on that college was a great way to expand my horizons.

 The “Language Buddies” program introduced me to Cherry from China, and over the next three semesters we met regularly, forming a friendship.
 I helped her develop her English, she helped me develop my understanding of a world beyond Pennsylvania.

 The following year, I had the incredible opportunity to study abroad in South Korea (still one of my favorite experiences to date, & I blogged while there!).
 My program had different organizations we could volunteer with, and helping teach English at a senior citizen center once a week in the city was one of them.